-Reduce your credit utilization ratio (CUR).
-CUR is credit industry jargon, an arcane way of referring to how much of a credit card’s debt limit a borrower has used up.
-Simply stated, if you have a credit card with a limit of $1,500 and you have $1,300 borrowed on it right now, the CUR for that card is 13:2, you have used up 87% of the available credit.
+Reduce your credit utilization ratio.
+Your credit utilization ratio (CUR) is the percentage of a credit card’s debt limit you have used up.
+Simply stated, if you have a credit card with a limit of $1,500 and you have $1,300 borrowed on it right now, the CUR for that card is 87%.
 Carrying lower balances on your credit cards tilts the CUR in your favor and promotes a better credit score.1

 Review your credit reports for errors.
 You probably know that you are entitled to receive one free credit report per year from each of the three major U.S. credit reporting agencies – Equifax, Experian, and TransUnion.
 You might as well request a report from all three at once.
-You can do this at annualcreditreport.com (the only official website for requesting these reports).
-About 25% of credit reports contain mistakes.
-Upon review, some borrowers spot credit card fraud committed against them; some notice botched account details or identity errors.
-Mistakes are best noted via a letter sent certified mail with a request for a return receipt (send the agency the report, the evidence, and a letter briefly explaining the error).2
+As the federal government’s Consumer Financial Protection Bureau notes, you can do this at annualcreditreport.com.
+About 20% of credit reports contain mistakes.
+Upon review, some borrowers spot credit card fraud; some notice botched account details or identity errors.
+At its website, the CFPB offers sample letters and instructions you can use to dispute errors.2

 Behavior makes a difference.
 Credit card issuers, lenders, and credit agencies believe that payment history paints a reliable picture of future borrower behavior.
-Whether or not you pay off your balance in full, whether or not you routinely max out your account each month, the age of your account – these are also factors affecting that portrait.
-If you unfailingly pay your bills on time for a year, that is a plus for your credit score.
-Inconsistent payments and rejected purchases count as negatives.3
+Whether you pay off your balance in full, whether you routinely max out your account each month, the age of your account – these are also factors affecting that portrait.3

 Think about getting another credit card or two.
 Your CUR is calculated across all your credit card accounts, in respect to your total monthly borrowing limit.
 So, if you have a $1,200 balance on a card with a $1,500 monthly limit and you open two more credit card accounts with $1,500 monthly limits, you will markedly lower your CUR in the process.
 There are potential downsides to this move – your credit card accounts will have lower average longevity, and the issuer of the new card will, of course, look at your credit history.1

-Beyond that, 15% of your credit score is based on the length of your credit history – how long your accounts have been open, and the pattern of use and payments per account.
-This represents another downside to closing out older, little-used credit cards.4
+Beyond that, 15% of your credit score is based on the length of your credit history – how long your accounts have been open and the pattern of use and payments per account.
+This represents another downside to closing out older, little-used credit cards.3

 Creekmur Wealth Advisors may be reached at 309-925-2043 or Info@Creekmurwealth.com.